AdamStelmaszczyk/adamstelmaszczyk.github.io/about.md

 3. "There is model-based reinforcement learning, so let's do model-based evolution strategies".
 Building an approximate model during the evolutionary search, e.g. to have a faster/cheaper simulator or to improve the search.

 4. "Higher abstraction layer".
-From the lowest one in AI we have: the hardware, programming languages, machine learning... maybe we could add something useful on top?
+From the lowest layer we have: hardware, programming languages, machine learning... maybe we could add something useful on top?
-Go more meta / general?
-Maybe not fitting one function with some data, but perhaps... multiple functions / architectures / algorithms...
-Or we could focus more on the data part, e.g. AI finding out which data needs or using it more efficiently.
+Go more meta?
+Maybe not fitting one function with some data, but multiple functions / architectures / algorithms...
+Or we could focus more on data part, e.g. AI finding out more data by itself or using it more efficiently.

 6. Study metaheuristics from [wiki](https://en.wikipedia.org/wiki/Table_of_metaheuristics).